By JV Manglicmot

 - Cross border Data & Contents Regulation in Asia Pacific Region

 - Youth participation Fills in Gaps, Niches Too

 - Internet Restrictions in Asia Pacific Region and how to Mitigate

 I was one of the staff members from FMA who attended the said activity.
 Though remotely, it was my first time to participate in an IGF.

-One of the sessions that were streamed at the remote hub was that on best practices and concerns of National, Subregional, Regional and Youth IGF Initiatives (NRIs) in the Asia-Pacific Region.
+One of the sessions that was streamed at the remote hub was that on best practices and concerns of national, subregional, regional and youth IGF initiatives (NRIs) in the Asia-Pacific Region.
 During this session, representatives of each participant country were asked the following questions: